davosmith/moodle-uploadpdf/README.txt

 There is no way of deleting this from the Administration menu (Moodle limitiation, again).

-The comment/annotation data is not included in a backup/restore/copy course process for Moodle < 1.9.

 There is no way to annotate the PDFs without JavaScript (I may add this in the future, but it would be *very* fiddly to operate)